oaseth/data-science-projects/README.md

 # Data-Science-projects
 This repository contains exercises and projects from a complete Data Science Bootcamp on Udemy.
-The data used in these exercises are provided by the bootcamp coordinators.
+The data used in these exercises were provided by the bootcamp coordinators.

 ## Modules used
 - Numpy